 SPATIAL AUTOCORRELATION

 The percentile ranking use for the Flu SVI helps in detecting the outliers in the sense it helps to gauge the census tracts which are at a greater risk.
 Obtaining additional information about the surrounding census tracts (the ones perceived as most vulnerable), will help in knowing if there is a match in attributes in the surrounding areas.
-Basically, we assume that two census tracts to be independent, but measurements made at different locations may not be independent, or rather measurements at a closer distance might have similar values than the ones that are geographically located and this may or may not result in feature based causation.

-Hence a spatial correlation mapping of the Flu SVI values was implemented to see if the census tracts near high vulnerability ones have similar rankings.
-Though this is not as basic as k-means clustering or advanced in attribute grouping, it gives a sense of correlated pattern measurement superimposed over the vulnerability map, helping to generalize better over a larger area the relative risk-prone areas when used in conjunction with flag map.
+We have performed a spatial correlation using coefficient from Moran I (Moran 1950) and “queen” criterion of neighborhood which took census tracts sharing common boundary for correlation, resulting in closely placed census tracts with similar SVI will be grouped together and not the ones located beyond a specified distance.
+If a census tract stands out from the rest of its surrounding or a group of census tracts together are at a greater combined risk, helping to generalize better over a larger area the relative risk-prone areas when used in conjunction with index and flag map.
+The resulting boundaries can also be used to determine new boundaries for operationalization of the outreach which may span multiple community district.